End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Method: ours

-Within the proposed multi-agent optimization framework, a key challenge lies in constructing the candidate group $G_k'$ for each agent, specifically in executing the \emph{group rollout} procedure to obtain $G_k$ and subsequently \emph{forming completion groups} from the sampled trajectories.
-In this section, we introduce three distinct strategies implemented in \gls{ours}, each utilizing different mechanisms for group rollout sampling and group formation.
-These are illustrated in Figures~\ref{fig:rollout-bf} and \ref{fig:rollout}, with detailed algorithms provided in the Appendix.
+A key challenge in the proposed multi-agent optimization framework is constructing the candidate group $G_k'$ for each agent: executing \emph{group rollouts} to obtain $G_k$, and then \emph{forming completion groups} from the sampled trajectories.
+This section explores three strategies in \gls{ours}, each using a different mechanism for rollout sampling and group formation (Figures~\ref{fig:rollout-bf} and~\ref{fig:rollout}); full algorithms are given in the Appendix.